-Dr. Adam Katchmarchi (Ph.D.) is an assistant professor and the aquatics director in the Department of Kinesiology, Health, and Sport Sciences (KHSS) at Indiana University of Pennsylvania (IUP).
+Dr. Adam Katchmarchi (Ph.D.) is an assistant professor in the Department of Kinesiology, Health, and Sport Sciences (KHSS) at Indiana University of Pennsylvania (IUP).
 Adam is also Executive Director of the National Drowning Prevention Alliance.

-Adam holds provider, instructor, and trainer certifications from multiple organizations.
-Katchmarchi is a licensed teacher in the state of Pennsylvania for grades K-12 in Health and Physical Education.
-He is also a licensed emergency medical technician (EMT-B) by the Pennsylvania Department of Health.
+Adam holds provider, instructor, and trainer certifications from multiple safety and aquatic organizations and is a licensed teacher in the state of Pennsylvania for grades K-12 in Health and Physical Education.
 He received a National Swimming Pool Foundation Fellowship Award in 2014 and has been recognized twice by Aquatic International as a Power Award recipient, first in 2012 as a “Next Generation Leader in the Field of Aquatics” and again in 2017 as one of the “Most Influential People in the Aquatic Industry.”
 He has also received a letter of commendation from the National Water Safety Congress in 2011.
-Most recently, Katchmarchi received a Recent Alumni Award from Slippery Rock University.
+Most recently, Katchmarchi received a Recent Alumni Award from Slippery Rock University in 2019.

 After Laura’s son almost died from a nonfatal drowning accident, she started CPR Party™ (a program of The Clay Foundation 501C3).
 The mission of CPR Party™ is to provide CPR training and water safety tips to all Americans regardless of financial ability.
 She is an advocate for drowning prevention through public speaking, being a founding member of Families United To Prevent Drowning and serving on the board of directors for the National Drowning Prevention Alliance (NDPA) for four years.
 Laura is now the Director of Communications and Marketing for the NDPA.